-This Sunday, June 9, we celebrated the Solemnity of Pentecost.
-Monday, June 10, begins the period of Ordinary Time after Pentecost.
+This Sunday, May 28, we celebrated the Solemnity of Pentecost.
+Monday, May 29, begins the period of Ordinary Time after Pentecost.
 Now that we have been brought to a certain corporate maturity in the growth of the Body of Christ, we are called to proclaim this fullness of life to the whole world.
 It is through the Death, Resurrection, and Ascension of our Lord that we have been given the fullness of the Spirit, which fills us with an ardor to go forth as Jesus charged the Apostles to do when he ascended to his Father.
-The period of Ordinary Time after Pentecost ends on November 30, the Saturday following the Solemnity of Christ the King, and a new liturgical year begins with the First Sunday of Advent, December 1.
+The period of Ordinary Time after Pentecost will end on December 2, the Saturday following the Solemnity of Christ the King, and a new liturgical year will begin with the First Sunday of Advent, December 3, 2023.

 The period of the liturgical year that is now before us represents in a symbolic way the period of time before the end of the world, whenever that will be.
-All of creation is waiting in expectation for all that is to be fulfilled.
-The thrust of this Season is reconciliation: the restoration of all things in Christ – a total restoration of creation itself.
+All of creation is waiting in expectation for all that is to be fulfilled (cf. Rm 8:19).
+The thrust of this Season is reconciliation: the restoration of all things in Christ – a total restoration of creation itself (cf. Eph 1:10).
 Finally, all creation must be filled with the one life of God to realize the glory that is to be revealed.
 This becomes our commission, our labor, our life.

-Several feasts central to the Church are celebrated during the first weeks of Ordinary Time in order to prepare us for what lies ahead.
-Pentecost is followed by the Solemnity of the Most Holy Trinity (June 16) and the Solemnity of the Most Holy Body and Blood of Christ (June 23).
-Friday, June 28, is the Solemnity of the Most Sacred Heart of Jesus.
-Normally, the following Saturday is the feast of the Immaculate Heart of Mary; however, this year that feast is superseded by the Solemnity of Saints Peter and Paul (June 29).
-This exceptional combination of feasts immediately gives to the liturgy a sense of very deep mystery.
+Several feasts central to the Church are celebrated during the first weeks of Ordinary Time in order to prepare us once more for what lies ahead.
+Pentecost is followed by the Solemnity of the Most Holy Trinity (June 4) and the Solemnity of the Most Holy Body and Blood of Christ (June 11).
+Friday, June 16, is the Solemnity of the Most Sacred Heart of Jesus, and Saturday, June 17, is the feast of the Immaculate Heart of Mary.
+This exceptional combination of feasts immediately gives to the Liturgy a sense of very deep mystery.

-From the writings of Fr.
-Francis J. Marino
+Adapted from the writings of Fr.
+Francis J. Marino, S.M.

 Founder of the Anawim Community